 This garden planning post is comprehensive.
 It is designed with the 4-season kitchen gardener in mind.
 Click here to get started with your garden plan!

-When using this indoor growing guide to start seeds indoors, you’ll need to keep two things in mind…
+When using this indoor growing guide to start seeds, you’ll need to keep two things in mind…

 Heat Loving Plants